kr0osti/image-processor/README.md

 git clone https://github.com/yourusername/nextjs-image-processor.git
 cd nextjs-image-processor

+# Set up proper permissions for the uploads directory
+chmod +x setup-permissions.sh
+./setup-permissions.sh

 # Start the application with Docker Compose
 docker compose up
 ```

-The application will be available at http://localhost:3000
+The application will be available at http://localhost:6060

+> **Important**: If you encounter permission errors when uploading images, make sure the `public/uploads` directory has write permissions for the Docker container.
+You can fix this by running the `setup-permissions.sh` script.

 ### 🎨 Customizing Your Installation